Who We Are

 Early Check is led by RTI International, a nonprofit research institute whose mission is to improve the human condition by turning knowledge into practice.
 RTI's headquarters are in Research Triangle Park, North Carolina.

-RTI and our partners developed Early Check through our focus on improving the lives of individuals and families affected by special healthcare needs.
+RTI and our partners developed Early Check because of our focus on improving the lives of individuals and families affected by special healthcare needs.
+Our team at RTI brings a range of expertise to newborn screening, including medical genetics, laboratory testing, genetic counseling, health communication, public health, informed decision making, ethics, family adaptation, special education, and child assessment.
 Read more about our story.